 SP-1

-4.15 Digital signature of bulletin boardIt is assumed that a public key infrastructure (PKI) is established with an international organization capable of acting as certificate authority (CA), and that Recommendation ITU-T X.509 (10/2016) is used for public key certificates and the PKI implementation.
-The PKI will serve several systems and among these VDES.
-For VDES the primary purpose is to attach a digital signature to the bulletin board (BB) issued by a VDES control station to authenticate the control station transmitting the BB.
+4.15 Digital signature of messages

+It is assumed that a public key infrastructure (PKI) is established with an international organization capable of acting as certificate authority (CA), and that Recommendation ITU-T X.509 (10/2016) is used for public key certificates and the PKI implementation.
+For VDES the primary purpose is to authenticate messages by attaching a digital signature.

-It should be possible to store certificate validation data in the VDES unit to refer to when a network connection is not available to the CA. Both certificate validation data storage and real-time network access to the CA are done by using the VDES unit PI.
-In case the verification of the signature fails on the VDES mobile station this shall be flagged to the user.
-The system shall continue its operation as if the signature was verified.
+It should be possible to store certificates and certificate revocation lists for the authentication of digital signatures and of new certificates in the VDES unit to refer to when a network connection is not available.
+Both certificate validation data storage and real-time network access to the CA are done by using the VDES unit PI.
+In case the verification of the signature fails on the VDES mobile station the message cannot be trusted.
+For Link Layer messages, such as the bulletin board, the system shall act as if it never had received the message.

 Cryptographic algorithm for the end-entities digital signatures is the elliptic curve digital signature algorithm.
 The elliptic curve cryptography public key shall therefore be 256 bits.
-With this key size, the recommendations from Internet Engineering Task Force (IETF) Document RFC 5480 states that the minimum bits of security should be 128, the message digest algorithm Secure Hash Algorithm (SHA)-256, and the curve secp256r1.
-The lifetime of the selected key material is three years.
+With this key size, the recommendations from Internet Engineering Task Force (IETF) Document RFC 5480 states that the minimum bits of security should be 128, the message digest algorithm Secure Hash Algorithm (SHA)-256, using IEEE P1363 Fixed-Field Concatenation format.

+A digital certificate fingerprint, consisting of the 48 least significant bits of a certificate’s signatureValue (see RFC5280, 4.1.1.3), is used to identify the certificate that should be used to validate the signature.

+[editorial note: the footnote referring to RFC5280 should stay]

 SP-2